upkarlidder/tomtom-ibm/README.md

 The project:

--Utilizes the NL of the Watson Chatbot to allow the commuter to ask questions and have a conversation.
+- Utilizes the NL of the Watson Chatbot to allow the commuter to ask questions and have a conversation.
--Interacts with the TomTom Traffic API to check for accidents on the Bay Bridge at the time of asking.
+- Interacts with the TomTom Traffic API to check for accidents on the Bay Bridge at the time of asking.
--Integrates via the Apache OpenWhisk Serverless platform.
+- Integrates via the Apache OpenWhisk Serverless platform.

 All a user need do is ask something close to "Do I need to take the train today?", and the chat bot will let you know your best option for your morning work route!